inokappa/chef-handler-jenkins_notifier/README.md

 # Chef::Handler::JenkinsNotifier

-The chef-handler-jenkins_notifier gem is a Chef report mechanism that sends failures to a Jenkins Job.
+The chef-handler-jenkins_notifier gem is a Chef report mechanism that sends failures to a Jenkins External Job.

 ## Installation